Background

 Outcomes

 Adopted across the org.
 Fragmentation reduced.
-The system survived the Superhuman acquisition and a full brand overhaul — the token names held.
-That was the real test.
+The system survived the Superhuman acquisition and a full brand overhaul, and the token names held.

 Card systematization

-From there, an inventory: every existing card state documented across surfaces — extension popover, desktop popover (two trigger modes), multi-suggestion variant, native editor sidebar, Google Docs sidebar.
+From there, an inventory: every existing card state documented across surfaces, extension popover, desktop popover (two trigger modes), multi-suggestion variant, native editor sidebar, and Google Docs sidebar.
 The same suggestion data, rendered differently depending on where you were.

 With the inventory done, we modeled the structural architecture.
-Four container types — contextual single-suggestion popover, fixed single-suggestion popover, multi-suggestion popover, multi-suggestion sidebar — each broken into layered sub-components: Nav Bar, Card (Header, Content, Action Bar), Footer.
+Four container types, contextual single-suggestion popover, fixed single-suggestion popover, multi-suggestion popover, and multi-suggestion sidebar, each broken into layered sub-components: Nav Bar, Card (Header, Content, Action Bar), Footer.
 Visualized as both a flat diagram and an exploded layer stack.

 The proposed direction: one unified design for all four delivery types, using the same component model and sub-component structure adapted to each context.

-The goal was to set a clear direction and break each delivery surface down into its generic sub-components — Nav Bar, Card, Action Bar, Header, Footer — so they could be documented into GDS and reused across the product.
+The goal was to set a clear direction and break each delivery surface down into its generic sub-components, Nav Bar, Card, Action Bar, Header, and Footer, so they could be documented into GDS and reused across the product.
 I left the team with the plan and the schematics and went on paternity leave.
-When I came back, I moved into a product design role on the Trust team — a lateral move to fill a business need — and stayed close to GDS as a contributor, eventually being featured in the Token Times for contributing the Verification Code component.
+When I came back, I moved into a product design role on the Trust team, a lateral move to fill a business need, and stayed close to GDS as a contributor, eventually being featured in the Token Times for contributing the Verification Code component.

 The problem